Guikingone/oldnewstack/README.md

 - Use only official images

-- Focus on lightweight (ie if alpine is available, default choice)
+- Select alpine when available

-- Deliver an effective PHP / Symfony ready to use developpement stack
+- Deliver a PHP/Symfony ready stack for dev

-From those hypothesis good candidates are :
+Good candidates are now :

+* Busybox
 * Nginx
 * Php-fpm
-* PostgresSql
+* PostgresSql (maybe Sqlite)

-To keep aligned with docker's philosophy, the source code (app) will be contained in a busybox Database will of course be persistent
-Our dev website will be mounted from an existing local path

 Main parameters will be specified in Environment variables